timmyneutron/frontend-nanodegree-feedreader/README.md

 # Project #5: Feed Reader

 ### Introduction
 This is a project for Udacity's Front-End Web Developer Nanodegree.
-In it, I was given an already-completed app that displays titles and snippets from several RSS feeds, and my task was to write test suites for this app using Jasmine.
+In it, I was given an already-completed app that displays titles of articles from several RSS feeds, and my task was to write test suites for this app using Jasmine.
 ### Concepts
 Concepts explored in this project include: